j-mcelwee/ScrapingAttractionsFromGoogle/README.md

 # You will need:

 # Python
-I really like PyCharm at the moment but I also have regular python and use IDLE a lot too.
+I really like PyCharm at the moment but I use IDLE a lot too.

 # Selenium
 pip install Selenium